 1.Inventory Integrity is Challenging for TEM Providers

-Today, we will discuss the biggest complaint by many organizations, is that their TEM Provider does not have a complete and accurate inventory of their services.
-This is very commonplace, as many of the TEM Providers view a billing inventory as the only real record that they should reference through their daily practice, when in fact, there are two in play.
+The biggest complaint our clients make is that their TEM provider does not have a complete and accurate inventory of their services.
+This complaint is commonplace, because most TEM providers view a billing inventory as the only definitive record to reference through their daily practice, when in fact, there are two in play.

 The first should be a client inventory that houses all the historical activity (MACD); and second, the billing inventory that comes from the invoices and vendor reporting.
-The match up or syncing of the two helps align a true accounting of what services the client has and affords easier integration into the order management platform for efficiency gains.
-Having a variety of data points, allows for full transparency of all the services at a more granular level, that in many cases, captures additional data points such as:
+The syncing of these two sources aligns to provide a true accounting of what services the client has and affords easier integration into the order management platform for efficiency gains.
+Having a variety of data points, allows for transparency at a more granular level that captures additional data points like:

 - A-Z Site Locations